krr-up/flatland/README.md

 ## Project structure

-- `doc` which contains thorough documentation about the framekwork
+- `doc` which contains thorough documentation about the framework
 - `encodings` which contains examples of ASP encodings that can be used to generate paths in Flatland
 - `envs` which contains pre-fabricated Flatland environments for development and testing
 - `modules` which contains scripts that assist in bridging the gap between Python and clingo